vert-x3/vertx-web-site/src/site/blog/posts/2017-11-13-AWS-Lambda-and-Vertx-Framework-URL-Shortener-Backend.md

 Verticle class is pretty forward.
 Consumers that will process the message, methods for working with JDBC and helper methods for hashing/dehashing id.
 The logic behind url shortening is fairly simple here.
 Each long url is stored in database with a unique id and few additional columns.
 Row id is hashed and returned as short url.
 When retrieving long url hash is decoded to row id and long url is retrieved.
 Later user is redirected to long url.
 With this implementation, on 6 char short url (characters after the domain) you get 62^6 combinations which is 56 800 235 584 rows for storing your urls.
 TinyURL is currently at 6 long char urls (characters after domain).
 You can of course implement methods for reusing and recycling ids.
 <script src="https://gist.github.com/pendula95/aeb4479162e6e33504add2af9fa68bc5.js"></script>
-As said, this is all fairly straight forward, if you are already familiar with Vertx.
+As said, this is all fairly straight forward, if you are already familiar with **Vertx**.
 If you are thinking why have I repeated the code for establish a **JDBC** connection, here is the explanation *(line: 10-16)*.
 I was getting Timeouts when creating JDBC connection in Verticles.
 To avoid this I also added this code to my Handler class.
 This way connection is created there and because of the **Vertx** implementation any later attempt to create it again will result in just getting the instances from the first invocation.
 This escaped the need to pass the instances directly from the Handler class when creating Verticle instances.